 Celebrating Newcastle’s heritage at the Frederick Douglass Centre

-A landmark Newcastle development, Frederick Douglass Centre captures the highest standards for sustainable design and building innovation while commemorating a social justice campaigner.
+A landmark Newcastle development, Frederick Douglass Centre incorporates the highest standards of sustainable design and building innovation.

 The new Frederick Douglass Centre (FDC) at the University of Newcastle, features a stunning 750-seat auditorium, a 200-seat lecture theatre and a range of seminar rooms and exhibition spaces over several floors.

-Covering a gross internal floor area (GIFA) of 6,880m2 over a four-storey teaching arc, the FDC also accommodates the University’s business school, exhibition space, café, social and interactive spaces.
+Covering 6,880m2 over a four-storey teaching arc, the FDC also accommodates the University’s business school, exhibition space, café, social and interactive spaces.

-The auditorium, one of the largest in UK universities, is the building’s key innovation, using world-first technology to create an inclined removable partition, providing an exceptional acoustic setting for conferences and lectures.
+The auditorium, one of the largest in a UK university, is the building’s key innovation, using world-first technology to create an inclined removable partition, providing an exceptional acoustic setting for conferences and lectures.

-The 750-seater auditorium can be divided into two separate auditoriums (500 and 250 seats respectively) and can operate simultaneously without any acoustic interference from the other.
+The 750-seater auditorium can be divided into two separate auditoriums of 500 and 250 seats respectively, and can operate simultaneously without any acoustic interference from the other.

 At the heart of the Newcastle Helix